 The integration of powerful, advanced analytical capabilities and interactive viewing is transforming the user experience, by offering immediate and relevant responses that intuitively extract value from the existing data.
-This collaboration with IBM is improving the solution's reliability and scalability, while also driving digital transformation in strategic industries and giving organizations a robust and innovative tool that is focused on the future.
+This collaboration with IBM is improving the solution's reliability and scalability, while also driving digital transformation in strategic industries and giving organizations a robust and innovative tool that is focused on the future uTile PET as an example of an innovative digital solution that allows organizations to perform secure and private calculations using distributed data, without the need for data transfers or other forms of data exposure.